Skip to main content

 11.2 - Definition of Practitioner and Recognized Organizations

-The term “recognized organization” is defined as a non-profit, federal tax-exempt, religious, charitable, social service, or similar organization established in the United States that has been recognized by the Assistant Director for Policy or the Assistant Director’s designee to represent noncitizens through accredited representatives before DHS only or before the Board, the immigration courts, and DHS.
+The term “recognized organization” is defined as a non-profit, federal tax-exempt, religious, charitable, social service, or similar organization established in the United States that has been recognized by the Assistant Director for Policy or the Assistant Director’s designee to represent aliens, through accredited representatives, before DHS only or before the Board, the Immigration Courts, and DHS.
 See 8 C.F.R. § 1292.11.